LukeShortCloud/rootpages/src/programming/machine_learning.rst

 6. "How to Pick the Best Graphics Card for Machine Learning."
 Towards Data Science.
 September 19, 2022.
 Accessed November 7, 2022. https://towardsdatascience.com/how-to-pick-the-best-graphics-card-for-machine-learning-32ce9679e23b
 7. "Does TensorFlow Support OpenCL?"
 IndianTechWarrior.
 Accessed November 7, 2022. https://indiantechwarrior.com/does-tensorflow-support-opencl/
 8. "Chatbot Arena LLM Leaderboard: Community-driven Evaluation for Best LLM and AI chatbots."
 Chatobt Arena.
 Accessed December 4, 2024. https://lmarena.ai/
 9. "FAQ."
 GitHub ollama/ollama.
-December 3, 2024.
-Accessed December 4, 2024. https://github.com/ollama/ollama/blob/main/docs/faq.md
+April 28, 2025.
+Accessed May 27, 2025. https://github.com/ollama/ollama/blob/main/docs/faq.md
 10. "What does 7b, 8b and all the b’s mean on the models and how are each models different from one another?"
 Reddit r/LocalLLaMA.
 May 23, 2024.
 Accessed December 4, 2024. https://www.reddit.com/r/LocalLLaMA/comments/1cylwmd/what_does_7b_8b_and_all_the_bs_mean_on_the_models/
 11. "Running Llama 3.1 Locally with Ollama: A Step-by-Step Guide."
 Medium - Paulo Batista.
 July 25, 2024.
 Accessed December 4, 2024. https://medium.com/@paulocsb/running-llama-3-1-locally-with-ollama-a-step-by-step-guide-44c2bb6c1294
 12. "LLaMA 3.2 vs. LLaMA 3.1 vs. Gemma 2: Finding the Best Open-Source LLM for Content Creation."
 Medium - RayRay.
 October 2, 2024.
 Accessed December 4, 2024. https://byrayray.medium.com/llama-3-2-vs-llama-3-1-vs-gemma-2-finding-the-best-open-source-llm-for-content-creation-1f6085c9f87a